 As a Wildcat, she was active in “Public Eye News” at WNMU-TV.

-Following decade in hard news, she co-created the station’s award-winning lifestyle show, “The Four.”
+Jamie then spent 15+ years at WWTV in hard news, then in 2018 co-created the station’s award-winning lifestyle show, “The Four.”

-Jamie lives in Cadillac with her husband Jeff, and their three sons, Jack, Parker and Liam.
+Jamie lives in Cadillac with her husband Jeff, their three sons, Jack, Parker and Liam, and their lab, Mackinac.

 Regional Vice President/Market Manager, Cumulus Media (Saginaw)